vladinson009/host-tattoo/README.md

 ### in additional to guest can:

 - Book now button in homepage
+- Private part (`My Wishlist` in user dropdown menu)
-- Private part (Wishlist in user dropdown menu)
+- Private part (`My Posts` in user dropdown menu)
-- Add/remove tattoo to/from wishlist collection(tattoo is accesable from Gallery, or Artist Details and appear in Wishlist after adding to collection)
+- Add/remove tattoo to/from wishlist collection(tattoo is accesable from Gallery, or Artist Details and appear in `My Wishlist` after adding to collection)

-- Check only my posts (in user dropdown menu)
+- Check only my posts (in user dropdown menu `My Posts`)

 CRUD for Authenticated user: